thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-delete.md

    The calendar is deleted and disappears from the list on the Custom calendar page.

+   {% include note.html content="When you delete a calendar, the mapping to the table is removed from ThoughtSpot, but the table is not dropped from the external database." %}

 ## Related information

 [Custom calendar overview]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-cust-cal.html#)